Google Chrome on the desktop is finally getting a Reader mode -- and you can already start testing it.

 ZDNet first noticed the feature in the latest Canary build of Chrome.
 It was hiding in plain sight, signaling its arrival to the desktop.
 It looks like, after enabling the feature, Chrome users will see a “Distill page” button in the dropdown setting menu, which activates the simplified view of the webpage they’re reading.
 It seems like Google is going to keep its version pretty bare-boned.

-To access an experimental version of the feature now in Chrome Canary v75, go to chrome://flags/#enable-reader-mode.
+To access an experimental version of the feature now in Chrome Canary v75, type chrome://flags/#enable-reader-mode in the URL bar in Chrome.
 Then, turn it on, and restart your browser.
 Let us know how you get on with it in the comments below.